Two Articles about Kitty Devore Rescue Network: CLICK HERE

 Question: Is Kitty Devore Rescue Network an actual rescue group?

 Answer: Yes, we are.
-We are an incorporated company recognized by the state of California and we are currently in process of obtaining our 501(c)(3) status with the federal government in order to become nonprofit.
-We expect our nonprofit status to be granted in early 2013.
+We are an incorporated company recognized by the state of California and we are have 501(c)(3) nonprofit charity status with the federal government.
 We have a Board of Directors, Administrators and Officers that make the various decisions regarding KD's operational procedure and policies and who oversee the management of the rescue and the work we do.
-We have a membership of 100+ members.
+We have a membership of 150+ members.
 All are dedicated to the mission of Kitty Devore Rescue Network.
 However, no one in KD receives a salary.
 We are all volunteers.
 KD does not turn a profit.
 In fact, we are a business in the business of losing money in order to save lives.

 Question: How does one become a member of Kitty Devore Rescue Network?